 Now, did you ever get the book to the president?

-We can just read what he's saying, and I wanted to collect it and put it together in a collectible way for for everybody to have.
+And I wanted to collect it and put it together in a collectible way for everybody to have.

 The great phenomenon of the Trump rallies is no other politician.

-Now, Obama had big crowds, so there's no doubt about it.
+Now, Obama had big crowds.

-He didn't sustain them the way Donald Trump does, or do them anywhere near the number that Donald Trump does.
+He didn't sustain them the way Donald Trump does or do them anywhere near the number that Donald Trump does.

-If I had to guess in Cape Girardo, what, eight, ten thousand somewhere in there?
+If I had to guess in Cape Girardeau, what, 8,010,000 somewhere in there?

 And how long did you stay out in the pouring rain before you got in?

-Uh, but there were people who stood out there overnight.
+We stood out there for eight hours, but there were people who stood out there overnight.

-Uh and we we've done that many times.
+And we've done that many times.

 But it was pouring, but when I finally pulled up, and I was lucky, I had a pass to get in because I had an interview with the president.